Aaroncri/AWSLangflowServer/README.txt

 configured this, the public IP of the jump box may change when you shut it off and restart it!

-To see the public IP of your instance, you can run:
+-To see the public IP of your instance, you can run:

 $aws ec2 describe-instances \
   --query "Reservations[*].Instances[*].PublicIpAddress"  \